gmarczyk/Google-Domain-Position-Finder/README.md

-# Google-Query-Position-Searcher
+# Google-Domain-Position-Finder

-<b>Description: </b>Finds position of given domain in given google query using chosen or given user-agent.
+<b>Description: </b>Finds position of given domain in given google query using chosen or default user-agent.
 i.e:
 - domain = "pl.wikipedia.org"
 - keywords = "wiki"
 - user-agent (set to default = "Chrome", other user-agents available only through code)

-Application should find position of the record of query result.
-If pl.wikipedia.org after searching "wiki" in Google search engine is on 4th position, such position will be displayed to the user.
+Application should find position of given domain in search query result.
+For example, if chosen domain is "pl.wikipedia.org" and after searchiing "wiki" in Google this domain is on 4th position, that position will be displayed to the user.

-Two tools avaiable to use:
+Application uses two strategies to get query results from Google search engine:
  - Google Custom Search API
- - URL request
+ - simple URL request (parsing response body)